A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Method

 \subsubsection{Other Potential Biases in Systematic Reviews}

-This part briefly discusses potential biases affecting systematic reviews in general, specifically this systematic review.
-Location bias refers to the publication of research findings in journals with varying accessibility and levels of indexing in standard databases, which can impact systematic reviews due to authors' inability to access all published studies.
-For this systematic review, we excluded studies that were inaccessible through the Berlin University research access, affecting 42 studies.
+Location bias refers to the publication of research findings in journals with varying accessibility to researchers and levels of indexing in standard databases.
+For this review, accessibility bias occured, since we found 11 studies that were inaccessible to us during the screening phase.
+While these studies have a low citation count, we recognize that their exclusion could still introduce bias and potentially overlook valuable perspectives.

 Language bias occurs when research findings are published in a specific language based on the type and direction of the results.
-In this review, keywords were only provided in English or German, which led to a minimal amount of studies that were outside of English or German.
-As we also did not include them in our review, a language bias is possible in our review.
-However, this bias can be limited due to the large corpus size.
-However, this bias must be taken into account, especially with regard to results relating to certain countries and results relating to research in the global South.
+In this review, we only used English keywords and included studies written in English for transparency and reproducibility reasons.
+This means that studies relating to certain countries might be excluded from our corpus and there could be results relating to non-English speaking countries and the Global South that are not included in our analysis.
 Outcome reporting bias involves selectively reporting some outcomes while omitting others based on the kind and direction of the findings \cite{DRUCKER2016e109}.
-Outcome reporting and citation bias were addressed by collecting the results of all studies in a final table (see Appendix \ref{sec:appendix}) to compensate for any omissions in the text.
-However, given the large corpus size, omissions in the text are unfortunately inevitable, which is why the table displays diverse methodologies, results, and conceptualizations.
+Due to the large amount of studies, we cannot discuss each in detail.
+By compiling the outcomes of studies in a table in the Appendix (see \ref{sec:appendix}) we aim to give an overview of the studies' diverse methodologies, results, and conceptualizations.